Large Brown Mantis

 Found on Ellura (in the Murray Mallee, SA) and elsewhere

 These can be green or brown, colour is not diagnostic of species.
-It's more about camouflage with their local environment.
+It varies as camouflage in their local environment.